 Patients may now be accompanied by one adult if needed.
 Please be aware that the department has a maximum capacity for health and safety reasons – if this capacity is reached we may ask those accompanying patients to wait outside of the department.

-Free National Breast Screening Programme which offers women a 3 yearly mammogram from the ages of 50-71 routinely performed on screening vans that cover the Cambridgeshire and Huntingdon areas.
+Our free National Breast Screening Programme offers women a 3 yearly mammogram from the ages of 50-70 routinely performed on screening vans that cover the Cambridgeshire and Huntingdon areas.

 Breast screening appointments can be made following an invitation letter on which clients are asked to telephone to arrange a date and time for routine appointments.